engineyard/ky-workshop-custom-scaling/README.md

 The route `/add-requests-in-queue` tries to simulate a request that takes too much time to complete.
 Having a number of such simultaneusly requests will end up choking the passenger web server.

-In order to avoid requests queueing, we need to enable `Custom EYK HPA` so that more web pods will be started once a specific metric reaches a limit.
+In order to avoid requests queueing, we need to enable `Custom EYK autoscaling` so that more web pods will be started once a specific metric reaches a limit.
 In our case we have used the metric `passenger_workers` that is the number of passenger workers reported via `passenger-status`.
 Specifically we use the **average** number of `passenger_workers` reported across all our web pods.

 One issue with the above approach is that the `custom metrics` is just a route in our application.
 Prometheus will scrape that route in order to obtain the desired metric and then signal the HPA to take action.
 In cases of high traffic spikes the requests to the `/metric` will be also queued, leading to no scaling.